| |

 part of the Waskasoo Park and Trans Canada Trail system.

-A stalwart handful of individuals persisted and persevered to establish rural linkages
+At the same time, a stalwart handful of individuals persisted and persevered to establish rural linkages

 in Central Alberta.
 The Society maintained a close